BenLand100/benland/content/post/2024-09-28 Deep-sky images from the last several months.md

 The stars themselves are the result of the nebula material amassing and getting compressed by gravity to a point that fusion initiates.
 Where did the nebular material come from?
 Old dead stars, mostly.

-{{<figure src="/images/astro/orion_stars.jpg" class="rightsmall" caption="Everything pictured here is a star or an optical artifact resulting from starlight.
+{{<figure src="/images/astro/orion_stars.jpg" class="right" caption="Everything pictured here is a star or an optical artifact resulting from starlight.
 Note the different sized bright cores (proportional to brightness, not actual size), flare around the brightest stars, and diffraction spikes.
 Incidentally, the width of the diffraction spikes shows the focus size of the star, before the pixels spill over to make the core.">}}
 Stars are visible as bright points of light.
 The camera sensor pixels tend to "fill up" under this point, and spill over into adjacent pixels, giving stars an apparent size.
 This size is purely an artifact of the imaging process, however, and is only proportional to apparent brightness.
 The brightest stars have horizontal and vertical "spikes" which are again proportional to the brightness.